Learn something new every day More Info... by email

 Chinese celery, or khan choy, is the same species as the European variety most people in the West are familiar with, Apium graveolens, but it has a number of important differences.
 This plant has much thinner stalks and a stronger taste than its European relative, and it can range in color from white to dark green.
 The Chinese variety is rarely served raw, but it is a common ingredient in cooked Chinese and Vietnamese dishes.

 Celery is an ancient plant with a long history of use in China, where it has appeared in cuisine since at least the Han Dynasty (206 BCE to 220 CE).
 Chinese celery is closer than European celery to the wild variety, called smallage.
 It looks and tastes more like an herb, somewhat like parsley.

 While all celery is good for the health, being rich in iron, potassium, and vitamins A, B1, B2, C, and D, Chinese celery is said to have a number of medicinal benefits.
-Warm Chinese celery juice is traditionally used to cure jaundice and low fever.
+Warm celery juice is traditionally used to cure jaundice and low fever.
 It is a diuretic and may be used to promote healthy urination, as well as to replace electrolytes when a person is dehydrated.
-Chinese celery has also been used to treat such various conditions as high blood pressure, rheumatism, digestive problems, and scurvy.
+The plant has also been used to treat such various conditions as high blood pressure, rheumatism, digestive problems, and scurvy.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!